LeFleurDeLys/behavior_tree_wiz/README.md

 1.  **Source XML**: Select your `.xml` file containing the behavior tree diagram (which uses the given node types in `ExampleTree.xml`).
 2.  **Output Simba**: Choose where to save the generated `.simba` script.
 3.  **Convert**: Click "Convert & Save".
+4.  **Header & Footer**: You can add whatever you want there, the generate tree and functions will appear sandwiched right between the header and footer you put in.

 <img width="799" height="634" alt="image" src="https://github.com/user-attachments/assets/98f9f67a-9e14-4055-a8da-bdc33e02066a" />